kb-dk/doms-installer/README.md

     vagrant suspend

-instead of "vagrant halt" as efforts have not yet been done to ensure production quality of this image.
+to stop working instead of "vagrant halt" as efforts have not yet been done to ensure production quality of this image.

 Links work both inside vagrant box and outside.